 A new 3-wire power cord power switch were installed in the small metal wiring box that is located behind the power transformer.
 Two of the downward-facing holes in the wiring box were expanded to fit the power cord's strain relief and the switch.
 A plastic "pigtail" type of fuse holder was also installed in the box.
 The power cable's green ground wire was connected to the chassis with a solder lug.

 The two tall electrolytic capacitors were removed from the chassis.
-The silver capacitor's hole was filed out and drilled to fit the 6HU6 eye tube socket.
-A sheet metal filler was installed in the black capacitor's hole (the photo above was taken before this was done).
-The volume pedal tower was disassembled and the empty space was used as a "doghouse" for most of the electrolytic capacitors.
+The silver capacitor's hole was filed out and drilled to fit the 9 pin 6HU6 eye tube socket.
+An aluminum plate was installed in the black capacitor's hole (the photo above was taken before this was done).
+The original volume control capacitor tower was emptied out and the space was used as a "doghouse" for most of the electrolytic capacitors.
 The caps were secured to the tower's bakelite spacers with panduit ties.
 The tower allows the amp to sit upside down without resting on the tubes, this is very useful when working on the amp.

 A number of multi-point solder terminals were added to the middle of the chassis.
 All of the tube socket terminals were cleaned with a "Soldapullt" tool and the remaining wire bits were removed with a dental pick and wire clippers.
 This step takes a long time and may be eliminated if you feel lazy, you just have to work around the old wires.
 If your amp has any broken pins on the octal tube sockets, it is possible to remove some of the unused pins on the 5U4 socket and use those as replacements.
 Holes were drilled for the various input/output jacks, the solder terminals, the potentiometers, the reverb transformer and the filter choke.
 Use a drill press and start with a punch and a small pilot drill before making the larger holes.
 Sharp drills and cutting oil are essential for making good holes.
 Be sure to prevent the drill from "running away" and chewing up a tube socket when a new hole is nearly through.